Learn Why the CST™ 282 is the Best Portable Stick Welder for the Jobsite | MillerWelds

 Factor 3: Easy-to-use interface

-When welding jobs need to be done fast, operators don’t want to spend time looking through hidden menus or repeatedly adjusting parameters to deal with performance and output issues.
+Operators don’t want to spend time looking through hidden menus or repeatedly adjusting parameters to deal with performance and output issues.

 A power source that has a simplified user interface and accurate welding output saves time and reduces hassle for operators.

-Look for a push-button interface that allows operators to easily set the parameters needed and a simplified panel that shows how the machine is set up at a glance.
+Look for a push-button interface that allows operators to easily set parameters and a simplified panel that shows how the machine is set up at a glance.
 When welders can easily determine that they have the proper settings, they can spend less time on adjustments and complete welds faster.

 New stick/TIG welder